git-cola/git-cola/share/doc/git-cola/relnotes.rst

 * The 'Classic' tool was renamed to 'Browser' and learned to limit history to the current branch.

-* `git-dag` learned about gravatar and uses it to show images for commit authors.
+* `git dag` learned about gravatar and uses it to show images for commit authors.

-* `git-dag` learned to use OpenGL for rendering resulting in much faster rendering.
+* `git dag` learned to use OpenGL for rendering resulting in much faster rendering.

 * More dialogs learned vim-style keyboard shortcuts.